htn-dev/AWS/Migrate to RDS/Readme.md

-**The information that you should collecte for the current environment:**
+**The information that you should collect for the current environment:**

     CafeInstance Instance ID: i.nnnnnnnnnn
     CafeInstance Instance Type: t3.small